GuillaumePitonInrae/MCB3/1Data/README.txt

 In RangeOfBoulders.txt, the column titles must be: Boulder_size_category_(m)	Lower_bound	Upper_bound	Best_estimate	Reference_Volume
--BoulderDiameter_min & BoulderDiameter_max	are the lower and upper range of diameter D of the boulder class in meters;
+-Diameter_min & Diameter_max	are the lower and upper range of diameter D of the boulder class in meters;
--the three next columns are BoulderNumber_BestEstimate, BoulderNumber_min & BoulderNumber_max are the typical number N of such boulders that can be found in a reference volume (that is written in the next column), it is asked to provide a lower bound and upper bound (N being out of this range is considered impossible) and a best estimate (which mathematically is assumed to be the mode of the distribution, i.e., the most probable value);
+-the three next columns are Number_BestEstimate, Number_min & Number_max are the typical number N of such boulders that can be found in a reference volume (that is written in the next column), it is asked to provide a lower bound and upper bound (N being out of this range is considered impossible) and a best estimate (which mathematically is assumed to be the mode of the distribution, i.e., the most probable value);
 -The fifth column is ReferenceVolume, it is the reference volume in which typically the above mentionned numbers of boulders of class D can be found, expressed in cubic meters.